Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/Enabling_K3s.md

 metallb_ipaddresspool_range_end: "x.x.x.x"
 ```

+MetalLB will assign an IP address to each service running in K3s that requires and external IP address.
+In the case of HAProxy, each instance of HAProxy will require an IP address.
+Podman containers do *not* require their own IP address.

 **Note**: In a future version of CSM, this range may be integrated into the System Layout Service (SLS) so the range will be automatically determined.

 **Important**: Before modifying `customer-access`, be sure to verify none of the IP Addresses in the new pool for UANs are being used by IMS or UAIs: